 The author reviews the various manifestations and causes of vertical gaze palsy.
 These can affect upgaze, downgaze, or both, usually affecting saccades primarily.
+The localization can be at the brain stem, cranial nerve, neuromuscular junction, and extraocular muscles.
 When acquired, they imply lesions of supranuclear vertical gaze structures in the rostral midbrain and can be associated with other signs of the pretectal (Parinaud) syndrome.
 Degenerative disorders like progressive supranuclear palsy and metabolic disorders like Niemann-Pick type C are other causes of vertical gaze palsy.

 • Vertical gaze palsies are due to damage to pre-motor structures in the midbrain, namely the rostral interstitial nucleus of the medial longitudinal fasciculus and the interstitial nuclear of Cajal.

 • Vertical gaze palsies can involve upgaze, downgaze, or both.